farcasterxyz/hub-monorepo/packages/hub-nodejs/examples/replicate-data-postgres/README.md

 -- | -- | --
 id | `bigint` | Generic identifier specific to this DB (a.k.a. [surrogate key](https://en.wikipedia.org/wiki/Surrogate_key))
-fid | `bigint` | Farcaster ID (the user ID) expiry | `timestamp without time zone` | When the allocated storage expires units | `bigint` | Number of storage units allocated created_at | `timestamp without time zone` | When the row was first created in this DB updated_at | `timestamp without time zone` | When the row was last updated deleted_at | `timestamp without time zone` | When the row was considered deleted by the hub timestamp | `timestamp without time zone` | Message timestamp in UTC.
+fid | `bigint` | Farcaster ID (the user ID) expiry | `timestamp with time zone` | When the allocated storage expires units | `bigint` | Number of storage units allocated created_at | `timestamp with time zone` | When the row was first created in this DB updated_at | `timestamp with time zone` | When the row was last updated deleted_at | `timestamp with time zone` | When the row was considered deleted by the hub timestamp | `timestamp with time zone` | Message timestamp in UTC.